 Pay close attention to areas where many rocks & shells or pebbles have gathered, these can be great areas to metal detect because the rocks, shells, or pebbles can trap valuables and metal objects among them.

 Beach Metal Detecting Finds

 What kind of things have been found on the beach?

 It’s kind of a tough question to answer but there’s only one answer.
 Everything!
 That being said some things are more common to find than others on the beach.
 As I explained earlier finding historic items is probably rarer.

 Because of the large numbers of people who visit the beach and lose their personal effects, it’s not uncommon for beach detectorists to find gold and silver jewellery like rings, bracelets, necklaces etc or modern coinage.

 No doubt it’s possible to find coinage from over the years including Victorian, Georgian and Edwardian.
 There have also been many recordings of Spanish Reales found, Pirate money!

-In March 2014 a gentleman found a gold nugget on a beach in Devon which was higher in purity than 18 carat.
-Although very rare it can happen! – Read the article here
+In March 2014 a gentleman found a gold nugget on a beach in Devon which was higher in purity than 18 carats.
+Although very rare it can happen!? – Read the article here

 Beach Metal Detecting Summary